alex-sdn/ft_transcendence/README.md

 aim: visualize our database relationship diagrams
 - in monorepo/apps/api/ npx prisma generate (or if you're lazy make prisma)
-- copy paste the content of the generated file api/prisma/dbml/schema.dbml in https://dbdiagram.io/ (IF "prisma-dbml-generator: not found" --> npm install -D prisma-dbml-generator)
+- copy paste the content of the generated file api/prisma/dbml/schema.dbml in https://dbdiagram.io/

 ### PRISMA STUDIO